krlmc-dev/BoxTracker-React/README.md

-# boxtrackerwebbapp
+# BoxTrackerWebApp

- IDE: Visual Studio Code
- TO start the webserver, open Command Prompt, navigate to the folder containing the BoxTracker-React application, i.e. C:\Users\<user>\Documents\BoxTracker-React and type the command 'npm start'
+React Front-End for BoxTracker Application
+## Setup
+1: Download the files
+2: Open Command Prompt in the folder you just downloaded.
+3: Type 'npm start'